-This regulation provides the determination that the reports collected pursuant to the BSA have a "high degree of usefulness," in criminal, tax, or regulatory investigations or proceedings.
+This regulation reflects the Secretary of the Treasury's determination that the reports collected pursuant to the BSA have a "high degree of usefulness," in criminal, tax, or regulatory investigations or proceedings.

 31 U.S.C. § 5319 - Availability of Reports